dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 ```

 For each list node, the `label`s are read from the Excel files.
 The language code, provided in the file name, is then used for
 the labels.
-As node `name`, a simplified version of the English label is taken, if English is one of the available languages.
+As node `name`, a simplified version of the English label is taken if English is one of the available languages.
 If
 English is not available, one of the other languages is chosen (which one depends on the representation of the file order).
 If
-there are two node names with the same name, an incrementing number is appended to the name.
+there are two node names with the same name, an incrementing number is appended to the `name`.

 ```JSON
 {